myltik/azure-docs.ru-ru/articles/vs-azure-tools-resource-groups-how-script-works.md

     }
     ```

-1.  Создайте группу ресурсов, если она еще не существует, и проверьте файл шаблона и параметров на наличие ошибок проверки, которые могут помешать успешному выполнению развертывания.
+1. Create the resource group if it does not already exist and check the template and parameters file for any validation errors that will prevent the deployment from succeeding.

     ```
     # Create or update the resource group using the specified template file and template parameters file
     New-AzureRMResourceGroup -Name $ResourceGroupName -Location $ResourceGroupLocation -Verbose -Force -ErrorAction Stop

     Test-AzureRmResourceGroupDeployment -ResourceGroupName $ResourceGroupName -TemplateFile $TemplateFile -TemplateParameterFile $TemplateParametersFile @OptionalParameters -ErrorAction Stop
     ```

-1. После этого разверните шаблон. Этот код создает уникальное имя для развертывания с помощью метки времени.
+1. Finally, deploy the template.
+This code creates a unique name for the deployment using a timestamp.

     ```
     New-AzureRMResourceGroupDeployment -Name ((Get-ChildItem $TemplateFile).BaseName + '-' + ((Get-Date).ToUniversalTime()).ToString('MMdd-HHmm')) `